-The text of the amendment is arranged to show deleted text, new text or new paragraph as shown below:
+The text of the amendments is arranged to show deleted and new text as shown below:

 - 1. Text to be deleted is shown with a line through it. - 2.
 New text to be inserted is highlighted with grey shading. - 3.
 New paragraph or parts are not highlighted with grey shading, but are accompanied by the following box text: